-82. A fourth example of a possible relevant and reasoned objection involves disagreement between the LSA and CSA as to whether sufficient factual elements and/or reasoning have been included in the draft decision.
-For instance, a CSA might consider that the conclusion by the LSA included the draft decision is not adequately supported by the assessment carried out and the evidence presented.
-In such a case the EDPB shall also be competent to issue a binding decision, provided the objection raised
+82. A fourth example of a possible relevant and reasoned objection involves disagreement between the LSA and CSA as to whether sufficient factual elements and/or reasoning have been included in the draft decision90.
+For instance, a CSA might consider that the conclusion by the LSA included the draft

-&lt;sup>84 Judgment in Schrems, C-362/14, 6 October 2015, ECLI:EU:C:2015:650, paragraph 63.
+88 Judgment in Schrems, C-362/14, 6 October 2015, ECLI:EU:C:2015:650, paragraph 63.

-&lt;sup>85 The EDPB recalls the possibility for CSAs make use, where appropriate, of the ability to request mutual assistance pursuant to Article 61 GDPR (which also allow CSAs, in case the LSA fails to comply, to adopt a provisional measure in accordance with Article 66) or requests for an opinion pursuant to Article 64(2) GDPR (which is explicitly deemed by the legislator as particularly appropriate where a SA does not comply with its obligations for mutual assistance under Article 61 GDPR).
+89 The EDPB recalls the possibility for CSAs make use, where appropriate, of the ability to request mutual assistance pursuant to Article 61 GDPR (which also allow CSAs, in case the LSA fails to comply, to adopt a provisional measure in accordance with Article 66) or requests for an opinion pursuant to Article 64(2) GDPR (which is explicitly deemed by the legislator as particularly appropriate where a SA does not comply with its obligations for mutual assistance under Article 61 GDPR).
 The latter procedure may, eventually, produce a binding decision of the EDPB in accordance with Article 65(1)(c) GDPR.
 See also Advocate General Bobek, Opinion in Facebook Ireland Limited, C-645/19, ECLI:EU:C:2021:5, paragraphs 115-121.
 Additionally, the EDPB may also, in its binding decision under Article 65(1)(a) GDPR, invite the CSA to request the LSA to further investigate via an Article 61 Mutual Assistance request.

-Ibid.

-meets the whole threshold of Article 4(24) GDPR, including a link between the allegedly insufficient analysis and the existence of an infringement or the envisaged action.
+decision is not adequately supported by the assessment carried out and the evidence presented91.
+In such a case the EDPB shall also be competent to issue a binding decision, provided the objection raised meets the whole threshold of Article 4(24) GDPR, including a link between the allegedly insufficient analysis and the existence of an infringement or the envisaged action92.